ivaquero/typst-qooklet/README.md

 ![example-book](https://raw.githubusercontent.com/ivaquero/typst-qooklet/refs/heads/main/example-book.png)

+## Tweaking the Params

+### Names

-If you are not neither English speaker nor Chinese speaker, you needs to create another toml for section names, assume you are a French speaker, your file should be like
+Qooklet's section names support English and Chinese by default.
+If you are not neither English speaker nor Chinese speaker, assume you are a French speaker, you can create a toml like

 ```toml
 [sections.fr]